springboot-3-example/.github/profile/readme.md

 - learn how to implement security api (spring security, jwt, oauth1, oauth2, api key)    `DONE`
 - learn how to implement message broker (rabbit mq, kafka)
 - learn how to implement search engine (elastic search)
-- learn how to implement clean code
+- learn how to implement clean code    `DONE`
 - learn how to created unitest for (controller & service )

 ### Advance